LandazuriPaul/macos-dotfiles/.dotfiles-docs/README.md

 2. Backup all your current dotfiles if there are in conflict with this repository into a `config-backup` folder.
 3. Set the `showUntrackedFiles` status to `no` in the local git config so you can specifically add files to your dotfiles version system.
 This is to avoid having to ignore the vast majority of files and folder in your home directory.

----

 ## Initialization of the versioning system

-If you want to start a brand new tracking system for your dotfiles, checkout the [init.sh script](../.dotfiles-scripts/init.sh).
+If you want to start a brand new tracking system for your dotfiles, checkout the [init.sh](../.dotfiles-scripts/init.sh) script.

 Also, if you plan on publishing your dotfiles to a public repository, it can be useful to change the `user.email` configuration straightaway, with the following command `dotfiles config user.email YOUR_EMAIL`.